adambard/learnxinyminutes-docs/bash.html.markdown

 echo Hello, $NAME!

 # We have the usual if structure:
-if true
+# use 'man test' for more info about conditionals
+if [ $NAME -ne $USER ]
 then
-    echo "This is expected"
-else
-    echo "And this is not"
+    echo "Your name is you username" else
-fi
+    echo "Your name isn't you username" fi

 # There is also conditional execution